open-telemetry/community/governance-charter.md

-In order to facilitate end-user and contributor experience programs that cut across multiple SIGs in the OpenTelemetry project, the governance committee may appoint Community Managers (CMs) to act as liasions, facilitators, and organizers for such programs.
+In order to facilitate end-user and contributor experience programs that cut across multiple SIGs in the OpenTelemetry project, the governance committee may appoint Community Managers (CMs) to act as liaisons, facilitators, and organizers for such programs.
 The goal of this role is to ensure the health of the OpenTelemetry end-user and contributor community.